British Army of the Rhine: Cold War (1945–1991)

 The second British Army of the Rhine was formed on 25 August 1945 from the British Liberation Army.
 Its original function was to control the corps districts which were running the military government of the British zone of Allied-occupied Germany.
 After the assumption of government by civilians, it became the command formation for the troops in West Germany only, rather than being responsible for administration as well.

 As the potential threat of Soviet invasion across the North German Plain into West Germany increased, BAOR became more responsible for the defence of West Germany than its occupation.
 It became the primary formation controlling the British contribution to NATO, after the formation of the alliance in 1949.
 Its primary combat formation was British I Corps.
 From 1952, the Commander-in-Chief of the BAOR was also the commander of NATO's Northern Army Group (NORTHAG) in the event of a general war with the Soviet Union and its Warsaw Pact allies.
 The BAOR's 50 Missile Regiment Royal Artillery was formerly armed with tactical nuclear weapons, including the MGM-52 Lance surface-to-surface tactical nuclear missile.
+39 Missile Regiment and 24 Missile Regiment were also equipped with MGM-52 Lance and MGR-1 Honest John nuclear missiles.
+In October 1954 HQ BAOR relocated from Bad Oeynhausen to Rheindahlen.

-There were significant reductions in the force in 1955-58.
+There were significant reductions in the force in 1955–58.
 British financial difficulties grew in the autumn of 1957, with gold and dollar reserves falling significantly further.
 As a result of continuing financial pressures, "Britain secured NATO's and [the] WEU's agreement to a second reduction in BAOR from 63,500 to 55,000 men (about 7 brigade groups) for FY1958/9."
 In 1967, the force was reduced in strength to 53,000 soldiers, compared with 80,000, ten years earlier.

 There were a series of exercises in BAOR in 1975 under the code name "Wide Horizon" to test the new small-division organisation as thoroughly as possible in command post and field training exercises.
 It culminated in a field exercise involving elements of two divisions.
 Following the exercises BAOR was reorganised from three to four divisions in January 1978.

+By 1984 the BAOR was the largest overseas deployment of British troops.
+While troops numbers in Hong Kong and the Falkland Islands numbered 9,000 and 2,500 respectively, the BAOR had 50,000 soldiers stationed in Germany, with a further 150,000 Germans working for the BAOR.
+The direct public expenditure cost of this force was about £2.6 billion in 1984.

+In 1979, the Provisional Irish Republican Army and the Irish National Liberation Army began a series of bomb attacks against British Army barracks in Germany and Northern Europe.
+For example, in March 1987, 31 people were injured by a car bomb at Rheindahlen, and, in 1988, the IRA bombed both Roy and Glamorgan barracks, injuring three people in the Roy barracks attack in Ratingen and nine in the Glamorgan attack near Düsseldorf.